ynot01/Godot-BeatKeeper/README.md

 # Godot-BeatKeeper
-A plugin for Godot that adds a node that emits signals at beat intervals, meant for rhythm games
+A plugin for Godot that adds a node called BeatKeeper (child of AudioStreamPlayer) that emits signals at beat intervals.
+You can set offset negative so that the beats trigger earlier, so that the game's hit notes can "approach" before the beat actually happens.
 - [Installation](#installation)
 - [Usage](#usage)
 - [Explanation of Variables](#explanation-of-variables)